-password A sequence of characters used for authentication. passphrase A sequence of words used for authentication.
-OT equipment Any device that can process, store or communicate data or signals within OT environments, such as programmable logic controllers and remote terminal units. operational technology Systems that detect or cause a direct change to the physical environment through the monitoring or control of devices, processes and events.
-Operational technology is predominantly used to describe industrial contro systems which include supervisory control and data acquisition systems and distributed control systems.
-OpenPGP Message Format An open-source implementation of Pretty Good Privacy, a widely available cryptographic toolkit. online services Services accessed by users over the internet (also known as internet-facing services). off-hook audio protection A method of mitigating the possibility of an active handset inadvertently allowing background discussions to be heard by a remote party.
-This can be achieved through the use of a hold feature, mute feature, push-to-talk handset or equivalent. non-volatile media A type of media which retains its data when power is removed. non-volatile flash memory media A specific type of electrically erasable programmable read-only memory. non-repudiation Providing proof that a user performed an action, and in doing so preventing a user from denying that they did so. non-interactive authentication Authentication between systems or services that does not involve the interaction of a person. network management traffic Network traffic generated by system administrators over a network in orde to control workstations and servers.
-This includes standard management protocols and other network traffic that contains data relating to the management of the network. network infrastructure The infrastructure used to carry data between workstations and servers or other network devices. network device IT equipment designed to facilitate the communication of data.
-For example, routers, switches and wireless access points. network access control Security policies used to control access to a network and actions on a network.
-This can include authentication checks and authorisation controls password complexity The use of different character sets, such as lower-case alphabetical characters (a-z), upper-case alphabetical characters (A-Z), numeric characters (0-9) and special characters. passwordless authentication Authentication that does not involve the use of something users know.
+operational technology Systems that detect or cause a direct change to the physical environment through the monitoring or control of devices, processes and events.
+Operational technology is predominantly used to describe industrial control systems which include supervisory control and data acquisition systems and distributed control systems.
+OT equipment Any device that can process, store or communicate data or signals within OT environments, such as programmable logic controllers and remote terminal units. passphrase A sequence of words used for authentication. password A sequence of characters used for authentication. password complexity The use of different character sets, such as lower-case alphabetical characters (a-z), upper-case alphabetical characters (A-Z), numeric characters (0-9) and special characters. passwordless authentication Authentication that does not involve the use of something users know.
 Passwordless authentication may be single-factor or multi-factor, with the later often referred to as passwordless multi-factor authentication. passwordless multi-factor authentication Multi-factor authentication using something users have that is unlocked by something users know or are.
-Note, while a memorised secret may be used as part of passwordless multi-factor authentication (e.g. to unlock access to a cryptographic private key stored on a device) it is not the primary authentication factor, hence the use of the passwordless terminology. patch A piece of software designed to remedy vulnerabilities or improve the usability or performance of software, IT equipment or OT equipment. patch cable A metallic (copper) or fibre-optic cable used for routing signals between two components in an enclosed container or rack. patch panel A group of sockets or connectors that allow manual configuration changes, generally by means of connecting patch cables. penetration test A penetration test is designed to exercise real-world scenarios in an attempt to achieve a specific goal, such as compromising critical systems, applications or data.
+Note, while a memorised secret may be used as part of passwordless multi-factor authentication (e.g. to unlock access to a cryptographic private key stored on a device) it is not the primary authentication factor, hence the use of the passwordless terminology. patch A piece of software designed to remedy vulnerabilities or improve the usability or performance of operating systems, applications, IT equipment or OT equipment. patch cable A metallic (copper) or fibre-optic cable used for routing signals between two components in an enclosed container or rack. patch panel A group of sockets or connectors that allow manual configuration changes, generally by means of connecting patch cables. penetration test A penetration test is designed to exercise real-world scenarios in an attempt to achieve a specific goal, such as compromising critical systems.
 Perfect Forward Secrecy Additional security for security associations ensuring that if one security association is compromised subsequent security associations will not be compromised. peripheral switch A device used to share a set of peripherals between multiple computers.
-For example, a keyboard, video monitor and mouse. plan of action and milestones A document that describes vulnerabilities in a system and the plans for their rectification. position of trust A position that involves duties that require a higher level of assurance than that provided by normal employment screening.
-In some cases, additional screening may be required.
-Positions of trust can include, but are not limited to, chief information security officers and their delegates, system administrators and privileged users. post-quantum cryptography Asymmetric cryptography designed to remain secure in the presence of a cryptographically relevant quantum computer.
+For example, a keyboard, video monitor and mouse.